RAAC Remediation: Risks, Assessment and Management

 As part of this service, we update your RAAC assessment and remediation record to include any changes in condition or corrective actions.
 All data is presented through clear digital documentation that meets Golden Thread requirements.

 This structured approach ensures ongoing compliance and enables duty holders to take a proactive stance on building safety.
-Explore our Project Profiles, including RAAC Remediation, by clicking here.
+Starfish Construction has been working UK-wide to provide expert and safe solutions for RAAC Remediation, across a range of educational and commercial properties.

 Building Safety Act Compliance and Duty Holder Support

 RAAC remediation is a vital responsibility for building owners and managers under the Building Safety Act.
 Our services provide comprehensive evidence and thoroughly documented processes that contribute to Safety Case information and safety management systems.
-We deliver the technical details necessary for building assessment certificate applications and provide transparent digital reporting that meets Golden Thread standards.
+We deliver the technical details required to build assessment certificate applications and provide transparent digital reporting that meets Golden Thread standards.
 Through precise documentation, effective communication, and a structured governance framework, we assist duty holders in understanding their obligations and demonstrating full compliance with relevant building safety legislation.
 Our transparent evidence-based reporting is required for any future building assessment certificate and supports accountable persons in fulfilling their statutory duties.
+You can explore our RAAC Insight Q&A, which offers further insight into Strafish Constructions expertise across the commercial roofing landscape.

 Turnkey Solutions for RAAC Management